microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 )
 ```

 The example above will try to use text-ada-001, gpt-3.5-turbo, and text-davinci-003 iteratively, until a valid json string is returned or the last config is used.
-One can also repeat the same model in the list for multiple times to try one model multiple times to increase the robustness of the response.
+One can also repeat the same model in the list for multiple times to try one model multiple times for increasing the robustness of the final response.

 ### Templating